FAQs

 As they are working within the clinic they have access to your patient data and records which keeps the administration to a minimum during this anxious time.
 You will also be treated in familiar surroundings with the same reception and nursing team available for support.

-Is The Mole Clinic recognised By my insurer?
+Is The Mole Clinic recognised by my insurer?

 Can I pay for my own treatment?

-The answer is yes and you will not need a GP referral to make an appointment.
+Yes.
+You do not need a GP referral to make an appointment.

 I’ve not had screening at The Mole Clinic but can I still see a Consultant?